Lucknow–New Delhi Tejas Express

 The 82501 / 82502 Lucknow–New Delhi Tejas Express is one of India's semi-high speed full AC Tejas Express fleet introduced by Indian Railways connecting in Delhi and in Uttar Pradesh.
 The train started its operations on 4 October 2019, on the occasion of Navaratris.
-It is the fastest train between Lucknow and Delhi and vice versa after the newly recently launched Anand Vihar Terminal-Ayodhya Cantonment Vande Bharat Express.
+It is the fastest train between Lucknow and Delhi and vice versa after the introduction of Anand Vihar Terminal-Ayodhya Cantonment Vande Bharat Express.

+History

+The train is India's first privately operated train, operated by IRCTC.

+In August 2026, it became India's first privately branded passenger train under a new brand deal rights for six months by the soft drink brand Sprite.
+Subsequently the train will be renamed as Sprite Tejas Express.